Excellent Home Inspectors – Like Me – Are Sometimes Despised By Real Estate Agents

 · What will happen if you don’t correct the issue

 Your report is prepared by the home inspector who performed the actual home inspection (not an office admin who never saw the home) and posted to our web site with photographs taken during your home inspection!
 We will provide you and your attorney with the web address to view the report.
 A hard copy of the photographs and the reports are printed out and mailed to you and your attorney the following morning, saving you the hassle and cost of printing them yourself.

 When you are ready to contract for a home inspection, please call our office with any questions.
-When you call (973) 812-5100, never worry about getting a distracted home inspector or simply having to leave a voice mail.
+When you touch to call (973) 812-5100, never worry about getting a distracted home inspector or simply having to leave a voice mail.
 80 hours a week, you will be greeted by a trained staff member enthusiastic to answer your questions.